spinnaker/governance/governance.md

 * Ruslan Meshenberg (Netflix)
 * Andrew Philips (Google)

-Election to the SC requires a majority of the SC voting.
+Election to the SC requires a majority of the SC.
 If a person is up for reelection they are not allowed to vote for their reelection.

 ## Special Interest Groups